 - Equity: If your business is in its first year of operation and has not yet become profitable, then you might have to rely on equity funds for short-term working capital needs.
 These funds might be injected from your own personal resources or from a family member, a friend or a third-party investor.

 - Trade Creditors: You might be able to solicit their help in providing short-term working capital.
 If you have paid on time in the past, a trade creditor may be willing to extend terms to enable you to meet a big order.
 For instance, if you receive a big order that you can fulfill, ship out and collect in 60 days, you could obtain 60-day terms from your supplier if 30-day terms are normally given.
 The trade creditor will want proof of the order and may want to file a lien on it as security, but if it enables you to proceed, that should not be a problem.

 - Factoring: Once you have filled an order, a factoring company buys your account receivable and then handles the collection.
 This type of financing is more expensive than conventional bank financing but is often used by new businesses.

 - Line of Credit: A line of credit allows you to borrow funds for short-term needs when they arise.
 The funds are repaid once you collect the accounts receivable that resulted from the short-term sales peak.
 Lines of credit typically are made for one year at a time and are expected to be paid off for 30 to 60 consecutive days sometime during the year to ensure that the funds are used for short-term needs only.

 As you see, there are many ways in which your working capital can work for you.
-Additionally, there is no reason to stress if your business is not yet in a place to have those funds in place.
+And don’t forget you can always speak to one of our loan specialists at Camino Financial to see if you qualify for a business loan.
+There is no reason to stress if your business is not yet in a place to have those funds in place.
 Continuing to invest in your company, while it may seem costly at the time, will garner larger payoffs as you continue to grow.